btihen/btihen_dev/content/posts/elixir/phoenix_1_7_11_liveview_0_20_9_authorize/index.md

 end
 ```

-ok now we have an admin page that requires an Admin!
+Now we have an admin page that requires an Admin!

 ```bash
 git add .